MinhQuanBuiSco/AI_CheatSheet/llm-evaluation/README.md

 ### Model Loading

-- **Model Not Loading**: Verify vLLM server is running and model name is correct
+- **Model Not Loading**: Verify the model name is correct on Hugging Face Hub
-- **Timeout**: Large models may take time to load in vLLM
+- **Timeout**: Large models may take time to download and load

 ## Future Enhancements